 How about the entrepreneur (or intrapreneur) in you?
 Opportunity identification?
 Entrepreneurial self-efficacy?
 Getting out of the building?
 Put your knowledge into action, valorise your ideas, develop an entrepreneurial mind-set, and try to make a difference.
 Explore and develop “entrepreneurialism” for creating new products, services or processes, and/or stimulating entrepreneurship within existing organizations.
 Release the entrepreneurial spirit from the bottle by embedding the MSc Track Entrepreneurship into your MSc program.

-Strengthening entrepeneurship in your Wageningen MSc study program
+Strengthening entrepreneurship in your Wageningen MSc study program

 The Master Track Entrepreneurship is a comprehensive program focusing on innovative, sustainable entrepreneurship within the Wageningen domains (i.e. food and food production, living environment, health, lifestyle and livelihood).
 Theory and practice will be combined in interactive and thought provoking education.
-The program provides you with the opportunity to increase collaboration with entrepreneurial minded stakeholders in and outside the university.
+The program provides you with the opportunity to increase collaboration with entrepreneurial-minded stakeholders in and outside the university.
 Think of StartLife, Climate KIC and various individual companies and organizations in and outside the Food Valley region.
-Together with your scientific background from your study program and the knowledge and skills learned in the entrepreneurship track makes you a future proof professional!
+Your scientific background from your study program and the knowledge and skills learned in the entrepreneurship track make you a future proof professional!

-Assumed knowledge for starting the track is the course MST-55306 Principles of Entrepreneurship or other (extracurricular) courses teaching the basics of entrepreneurship.
+In building block 1, you follow a minimum of two entrepreneurial courses (6 ECTS each) from the schedule below.
+Assumed knowledge for starting the track is the course BMO-22706 Principles of Entrepreneurship or other (extracurricular) courses teaching the basics of entrepreneurship.
 See SSC for course information and registration.

 |Course code||Course name||Period|